Back to SwitchBot Guides

 Lubricate Curtain Rod and Rings

 Excessive friction on the curtain rod can cause the device to slip.
 Check if the curtain rings or grommets are catching on the rod.
-Lubricate the curtain rod with a silicone-based spray lubricant (avoid oil-based lubricants that attract dust) to ensure smooth gliding.
-Ensure the rod is level and free of bends.
+Lubricate the curtain rod with a silicone-based spray lubricant (avoid oil-based lubricants that attract dust) to make sure smooth gliding.
+Make sure the rod is level and free of bends.

 Hillman 703185 Graphite Tube 3G, White Key Lock Lubricant